bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 #### user_config.dat
 Now to the most important file, use "DATEXPLORER.exe" to load the "RT6_2xx-user_config.dat.cfg" config file using "Load Config" and the user data file "user_config.dat" using "Load DAT". the important options for me are:
 - "1.4.65:VIN": your car identification number, this should correspond to the number of your car.
-- "1.6.97:External temperature": display the external temperature on the main screen (0=hide, 1=display).
+- "1.6.97:External temperature": display the external temperature on the main screen (0=deactivate, 1=actiate).
-- "1.6.98:Language selection menu": the language selection menu when clicking on the setup button (0=hide, 1=display).
+- "1.6.98:Language selection menu": the language selection menu when clicking on the setup button (0=deactivate, 1=actiate).
-- "1.6.99:Vehicle configuration menu" the Vehicle configuration menu when clicking on the setup button, contains door selectivity, and light driving options(check all options in "1.16:Vehicle Config data") (0=hide, 1=display).
+- "1.6.99:Vehicle configuration menu" the Vehicle configuration menu when clicking on the setup button, contains door selectivity, and light driving options(check all options in "1.16:Vehicle Config data") (0=deactivate, 1=actiate).
-- "1.6.102:HARM00", "1.6.102:HARM01", "1.6.102:HARM02", and "1.6.102:HARM03": display themes in display configuration when clicking on the setup button (0=hide, 1=display).
+- "1.6.102:HARM00", "1.6.102:HARM01", "1.6.102:HARM02", and "1.6.102:HARM03": display themes in display configuration when clicking on the setup button (0=deactivate, 1=actiate).
-- "1.8.135:FMUX_Config": this contains the configuration for the display keyboard buttons, for me i have this type of keyboard, check the image below,
+- "1.8.135:FMUX_Config": this option contains the configuration for the display keyboard buttons, for me, i have this type of keyboard, check the image below,

   ![](https://github.com/bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/blob/main/Figs/keyboard%20buttons.png)

+When you do a fresh firmware update by default the buttons will not work, you will struggle a bit to find how to scroll to be able to select yes and not for the read-write user com data, also the select (enter) button to press when you scroll for yes or not. the default "1.8.135:FMUX_Config" is as follows:

+"01,02,03,04,05,06,07,08,0B,0D,0F,0C,12,13,11,15,16 ,17,18,00,24,25,26,27,28,29,2A,2B,19,1B,1C,1D,1E,2 0,21,22,23,09,2C,2D,2E,2F,30,31,01,03,00,00,00,00, 00,00,00,00,00,00,00,00,"

+and it must be changed to:

+"01,02,03,04,05,06,07,08,0A,22,21,1F,20,1A,1D,15,16,17,18,19,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,00,01,02,00,00,00,00,00,00,00,00,00,00,00,00,"

+copy and paste without "".
+- "1.14.230:VMF/VCCF": the steering wheel buttons configuration, for Citroen, change its value to 3.
+(Citroen=3, not sure for Peugeot).
+- "1.16:Vehicle Config data": all the options related to "1.6.99:Vehicle configuration menu". the options are self-explained and you can experiment with them, keep in mind you may activate and options that are not in your car so it will not work as it should.

+When you are done, click "Save" and remove the "System Volume Information" file, plug the USB drive and execute the write command, restart your RT6 with a long press (till it turns off) on the CD eject button, don't forget to remove the USB drive.
+Now, everything should work, and your RT6 is restored.

+Another option you may want to activate is the oil and cooling water temperature in addition to the tire air status (works for certain cars only), and car alerts.
+To do so check the option "1.12:Trip data", the sub-options are self-explained, and you can set them either to 0=deactivate or 1=actiate.